-During the course of my two-year fellowship, I was involved in the design, operation and troubleshooting of biogas plants and other biomass energy projects.
+During the course of my fellowship, I was involved in the design, operation and troubleshooting of waste-to-energy plants and other biomass energy projects.
 The idea of converting wastes into clean and useful energy appealed to me in a big way, and after completing my education in 2006 I started writing articles and blogs on biomass energy and waste management which were well-received around the world.
-A Swedish gentleman read one of my articles and was so impressed that he asked me to prepare a comprehensive report on biomass wastes in Southeast Asia and there was no looking back from that day onwards.
+A Swedish gentleman read one of my articles and was so impressed that he asked me to prepare a comprehensive report on biomass energy situation in Southeast Asia and there was no looking back from that day onwards.

 Salman Zafar: The rapid increase in population, rising standards of living and scarcity of waste disposal sites has precipitated a major environmental crisis in Asia and the Middle East.
 Municipalities are finding it extremely hard to deal with mountains of garbage accumulating in and around urban centres.
 Reduction in the volume and mass of municipal waste is a crucial issue especially in the light of limited availability of final disposal sites in many parts of the world.